Before Taking the Initial ALEKS Chemistry Assessment

 Once a student has completed the ALEKS Chemistry Placement Assessment they will be presented with one of two possibilities:

-- If they successfully complete the assessment (obtaining 80%-100% mastery) on the first attempt, there is nothing more that they need to do and they are now ready for General Chemistry I (CHEM 101 and CHEZ 101).
+1. If they successfully complete the assessment (obtaining 100% mastery) on the first attempt, there is nothing more that they need to do and they are now ready for General Chemistry I (CHEM 101 and CHEZ 101).
+You will be able to register within 1 to2 days.

-- If, after taking the placement test, they are told that they still have topics to learn/refresh, a pie chart showing these topics will be visible and they can click on topics in the pie to learn these areas.
-They will need to complete all topics in order to obtain the 80%mastery required to complete the ALEKS Chemistry placement and to subsequently remain registered in General Chemistry I. Students will use the learning modules available on-line through ALEKS Chemistry to improve their mastery as needed.
-Students will be periodically reassessed (each time 20 topics are learned) until they obtain 80 –100% mastery of the 100 core topics.
+2. If, after taking the placement test, they are told that they still have topics to learn/refresh, a pie chart showing these topics will be visible and they can click on topics in the pie to learn these areas.
+They will need to complete all topics in order to obtain the 100% mastery required to complete the ALEKS Chemistry placement and to subsequently be eligible to register for General Chemistry I. Students will use the learning modules available on-line through ALEKS Chemistry to improve their mastery as needed.
+Videos are available in Instructor Resources.
+Students will be periodically reassessed until they obtain 100% mastery of the core topics.
+Once 100% is reached you will be able to register for CHEM 101 online (please allow 1-2 days for the system to update.)

 Forgetting Topics as Students Proceed Through ALEKS Chemistry Remediation and Reassessment Process.

 The ALEKS system will periodically re-assess students’ mastery of topics.
 If a student can no longer demonstrate mastery of a topic, the system will ask them to remediate in that area to regain mastery.
-The piece of pie associated with this topic will disappear from the student’s mastery pie until mastery has been re-established
+The piece of pie associated with this topic will disappear from the student’s mastery pie until mastery has been re-established.
+Do not pick “I don’t know” unless you truly don’t know.
+Choosing this option to get through an assessment quickly, will set you back on those topics.